 Destination; length of trip; the exchange rate; and type of touring (private vs. group).

 Remember: your trip is personal.
 It’s yours; not your Facebook friends’, not your parents’, and not your cousins’.
-This is where a travel advisor can really come in handy!
+This is where my value really shines – ensuring the trip is the best fit for you.

-Below I’ve included some general expected costs of a few popular honeymoon destinations.
-Of course, there are always more economical vacation packages, but remember: cheap means nothing if you hate it!
-These are the starting budgets for the following popular honeymoon destinations, but please keep in mind the price could be lower depending on the factors discussed above!
-These budgets factor in round trip economy airfare from DC and price for two people.
+Below I’ve included some general expected costs of popular honeymoon destinations.
+Of course, there are always more economical vacation packages, but remember: travel is definitely a matter of getting what you pay for!
+These are the starting budgets, just to give you an idea of what to save & expect depending on the type of experience you’d like to have.
+These budgets factor in round trip economy airfare from DC and are total for two people.
 For the more ‘exotic’ locales know that these trips are longer in length.
 Please don’t hop to Africa for a Safari for 7 days–that length time won’t do it justice!

 Caribbean Cruise: $3,000 – ideal $5,000+